vivid-inc/polypara/QUALITY.md

 - Ensure the [release criteria](QUALITY.md) are satisfied.

 #### Executing the release
-- Send each component to JCenter.
+- Send each component to Clojars.
 - In Git, tag the release and push the tag to GitHub.
-- In GitHub, set the release and package.
+- In GitHub, change the default branch to the current release.

 #### Immediately after release
 - Smoke test each downloadable deliverable.
 - Confirm correctness of:
   - All project URLs.
   - Default branch in GitHub.
-  - Versions appearing in current documentation.
+  - Versions appearing in the current documentation.
 - Update [CHANGELOG.md](CHANGELOG.md) to reflect the next version.
   - Note this new version as `_Unreleased_`.